johnverrone/aoc2022/README.md

 Wow I struggled really hard to think of some creative solution to find the overlapping sections (even after I wrote the code to parse the elves start and end positions) efficiently before realizing it could be done with a simple conditional.
 Annoying part of this problem was parsing the text input into integers.

 Part 2 was super easy as you only needed to check one two sets of numbers.
 Glad I got this one done quick.
 Especially before KK and Alex ;)

+### Day 05

+Annoying parsing this one.
+I struggled hard with mutable JS array functions (because I typically avoid these) and RegEx (couldn't get the `.groups` working ??).
+Anyways.
+Typical stack data structure which made parsing the instructions super simple.
+Just getting the arrays populated was a pain.
+Curious if there was a more optimal way get to the data structure setup I wanted.

+Also extremely frustrating that I couldn't 'reset' the stack for part 2.
+Any array cloning solution I could think of or find only duplicated by reference meaning my "cloned" stack for part 2 that should have matched the initial state was mutated by part 1's `.push` and `.unshift` calls.
+Hopefully tomorrows doesn't take quite this long 😅